panther-labs/panther/docs/gitbook/operations/advanced-setup/configuring-custom-domains.md

 In this guide we'll walk through registering a domain through AWS Route53, although any domain registrar should work.
 If you already have a domain registered, or perhaps an internal CA that manages certificates for your organization, this step can be skipped.

-  1. Navigate to the [Route53](https://console.aws.amazon.com/route53/home) console on AWS and select the `Registered domains` tab.
+  1. Navigate to the [Route53](https://console.aws.amazon.com/route53/home) console on AWS and click the `Registered domains` tab.
-  2. Select the `Register domain` button, and enter the name of the domain you'd like to register.
-Select the `Check` button, and AWS will verify the domain is available and suggest alternatives.
+  2. Click the `Register domain` button, and enter the name of the domain you'd like to register.
+Click the `Check` button, and AWS will verify the domain is available and suggest alternatives.
-  3. After verifying the domain is available, select `Add to cart` and then `Continue`.
-On the next form, fill your the contact information.
-Be sure you can receive email at the email added so that you can verify the domain in a future step.
-When you're done, select `Continue`.
+  3. After verifying the domain is available, click `Add to cart` and then `Continue`.
+On the next form, fill in the contact information.
+Be sure you can receive email at the email specified so that you can verify the domain in a future step.
+When you're done, click `Continue`.
-  4. Agree to the terms and conditions, and select `Complete order`.
+  4. Agree to the terms and conditions, and click `Complete order`.
 If you have not registered a domain through route53 before, you will receive a confirmation email.

 After that, the domain will take between ten minutes and an hour to complete registration.
 Fortunately, we can continue with the setup while we wait.